Search

 npm run dev

-By default, the Svelte application will be accessible at your localhost on http://localhost:5173/.
+By default, the Svelte application runs on localhost on http://localhost:5173/.
 Open that URL in your browser to see the creative editor in action.

 ❌ Issue: Module not found or missing packages